nwoeanhinnogaehr/antlr4cpptest/README.md

 clone https://github.com/DanMcLaughlin/antlr4 somewhere and build it `mvn compile && cd runtime/Cpp && cmake . && make`

+clone antlr3 in the same place and build it

-edit generate.sh as necessary - ROOT should point to the antlr4 repo
+edit generate.sh as necessary - ROOT should point to the place where both antlr4 and antlr3 were cloned

 also edit CMakeLists.txt so that ANTLR4 is set to the antlr4 repo